Data4Democracy/hate_speech_detector/README.md

 ## Demo REST API

 A REST API has been designed to demo the functionality of a basic model.
 The code will train a basic model as defined in the data_science.py and use this model to make predictions.
+To get the current IP address, ask in the Data for Democracy #p-hate-speech Slack channel.

 ### Installation (Docker)